Healthcare, medical and dental equipment appraisals.

 The clinical fleet, item by item.

-We appraise the full range of healthcare assets, from a single imaging suite to a multi-site hospital fleet.
+We appraise healthcare equipment at any scale, from a single imaging suite to a multi-site hospital fleet.
 A certified appraiser values each device by modality, age, service history, software entitlements and the resale and refurbishment market for its class.
 Granular enough to defend, clear enough to act on.

 Which value applies

 The same MRI carries different numbers depending on why you need the appraisal.
-We determine and defend the right premise: Fair Market Value (FMV) for a sale or financial reporting, Orderly Liquidation Value (OLV) and Net Orderly Liquidation Value (NOLV) for collateral, Forced Liquidation Value (FLV) for a wind-down, and Replacement Cost New for insurance.
-Start with the trigger, and we map it to the premise.
+We determine and defend the premise your situation calls for: Fair Market Value (FMV) for a sale or financial reporting, Orderly Liquidation Value (OLV) and Net Orderly Liquidation Value (NOLV) for collateral, Forced Liquidation Value (FLV) for a wind-down, and Replacement Cost New (RCN) for insurance.

 Who orders it